 Economic Partnership Agreements:

-- date back to the signing of the Cotonou Agreement in 2000.
+- are a process dating back to the signing of the Cotonou Agreement.

 - are "tailor-made" to suit specific regional circumstances.

-- go beyond conventional free-trade agreements, focusing on ACP development, taking account of their socio-economic circumstances and include co-operation and assistance to help ACP countries implement the Agreements.
+- are WTO-compatible agreements, but go beyond conventional free-trade agreements, focusing on ACP development, taking account of their socio-economic circumstances and including co-operation and assistance to help ACP countries benefit from the agreements.

-- opened up EU markets fully and immediately (unilaterally by the EU since 1st January 2008), but allowed ACP countries 15 (and up to 25) years to open up to EU imports while providing protection for the sensitive 20% of imports.
+- open up EU markets fully and immediately, but allow ACP countries long transition periods to open up partially to EU imports while providing protection for sensitive sectors.

-- provide scope for wide-ranging trade co-operation on areas such as services and standards.
+- provide scope for wide-ranging trade co-operation on areas such as sanitary norms and other standards.